Police Investigations of Sex Offenses

 Perhaps the most important thing to remember if you have been contacted by law enforcement or an investigative agency is that you have the right to an attorney, and to have an attorney present during questioning.
-The Koffel Law Firm represents individuals who are under investigation for sex related offenses, so get in touch with us as soon as possible if you are under investigation, or believe you are under investigation.
+Koffel Brininger Nesbitt represents individuals who are under investigation for sex related offenses, so get in touch with us as soon as possible if you are under investigation, or believe you are under investigation.

 What You Say Can Be Used Against You

 You may be familiar with the portion of the Miranda Rights that states, “Anything you say can and will be used against you in the court of law.”
 In other words, don’t try to talk your way out of an arrest or criminal charges.
 The best thing you can do if you find yourself under investigation for a sex crime is to stay silent and contact an experienced sex crime attorney as soon as possible.

 Leave Potential Evidence In Tact